AlvaroMenezes/CropTrimTransparentImage/README.md

 # Crop / Trim Transparent Border <br>

 Android code to crop/trim transparent border of a bitmap, returning a rectangle cropped image.<br><br>
 Work fast in my tests.
-The results are like the images bellow <br>
+The results are like the images bellow:<br>

 <table style="width:100%">
 	<tr>